Vision, History & Values

 Our vision is that Washington state is a leader in offering practices, programs, and policies tailored for girls facing adversity so they can overcome obstacles, access opportunities, and secure a purposeful future.

-The Coalition formed six years ago when advocates, academics, policy-makers and groups working with girls saw a need to improve court services for girls in our state.
+The Coalition formed a decade ago when advocates, academics, policy-makers and groups working with girls saw a need to improve court services for girls in our state.
 We became a 501c3 non-profit in 2015.
 Helping girls grow and thrive is at the heart of our mission.

 Racial equity, youth voice and ally-ship are the fabric of - not an add-on to - our work.

 Scrutiny makes us better.
 Our work is open to evaluation for improving impact.

 Innovation is required.
 Using Washington State data to promote better outcomes for girls should lead to continuity of care for girls across systems and greater economic opportunities;